kyleryvn/Marginal-Tax-Calculator/README.md

 [Bench](https://bench.co/blog/tax-tips/self-employment-tax/)

 ## 2021 State Tax Brackets
 Each state carries its own tax laws.
-However, state taxes are calculated following the same formula as federal taxes.
 Provided below are links to the different tax brackets of all the states that collect income taxes.
 Currently, Alaska, Florida, Nevada, New Hampshire**, South Dakota, Tennessee, Texas, Washington***, and Wyoming do not collect income tax.